Facts about Anthony Bourdain

 Anthony Bourdain’s television shows included A Cook’s Tour (2002-03), Kitchen Confidential (2005-06), Anthony Bourdain: No Reservations (2009-11) and the globe-trotting Anthony Bourdain: Parts Unknown (launched in 2013).
 He hosted President Barack Obama for dinner at a cafe in Vietnam for one 2016 episode of Parts Unknown.

-Anthony Bourdain died on June 8, 2018, CNN reported.
+Anthony Bourdain died on June 8, 2018.
 The network’s story said “Bourdain was in France working on an upcoming episode of his award-winning CNN series Parts Unknown.
 His close friend Eric Ripert, the French chef, found Bourdain unresponsive in his hotel room Friday morning.”
+It later was revealed that Bourdain had killed himself.

-Anthony Bourdain has been married twice: to his former high school girlfriend Nancy Putkoski (from 1985–2005) and to Ottavia Busia (from 2007–2016).
+Anthony Bourdain was married twice: to his former high school girlfriend Nancy Putkoski (from 1985–2005) and to Ottavia Busia (from 2007–2016).
 Both marriages ended in divorce.
 Bourdain and Busia have a daughter, Ariane, born on April 9, 2007.